fluidkey/fluidkey-stealth-account-kit/README.md

 - `generateStealthAddresses`: generates stealth addresses based on an ephemeral secret and a list of public spending keys
 - `predictStealthSafeAddress`: predicts the address of a stealth safe based on a list of stealth address owners

 An example of how to use these functions to recover stealth addresses based on a user's privateKey can be found in the `example` folder.

+A written companion explaining the usage of these functions inside of Fluidkey's processes can be found in the [technical walkthrough](technical-walkthrough.md).

 Dependencies
 ------------